 Romans 8:28 says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose” (NIV).
 What the enemy meant for evil, God, in His perfect sovereignty, used for good.
 He brought good through the trials and confusion of COVID-19.
 God is a promise keeper.
 He always brings good.
 He brings good even when we don’t imagine a way.
 Even through a virus!

-Guide Faith in the way of wisdom and lead Faith along straight paths.
+Guide _______ (child’s name) in the way of wisdom and lead him/her along straight paths.
 From Proverbs 4:11

-The Lord bless Logan and keep him; the Lord make his face shine on Logan and be gracious to him; the Lord turn his face toward Logan and give him peace.
+May the Lord bless _______ (child’s name) and keep him/her; may the Lord make his face shine on _______ (child’s name) and be gracious to him/her; may the Lord turn his face toward _______ (child’s name) and give him/her peace.
 From Numbers 6:24-26

-Lord, enable _______ to be strong and courageous.
-Help him/her to not be afraid and to not be discouraged, for the Lord our God will be with him/her wherever he/she goes.
+Lord, enable _______ (child’s name) to be strong and courageous.
+Help him/her to not be afraid and to not be discouraged, for the Lord our God will be with _______ (child’s name) wherever he/she goes.
 From Joshua 1:9

-Help ______ live a clean, innocent life as a child of God in a dark world full of people who are crooked and stubborn.
+Help _______ (child’s name) live a clean, innocent life as a child of God in a dark world full of people who are crooked and stubborn.
 Help him/her shine out among them like a beacon light, holding out to them the Word of Life.
 From Philippians 2:15-16

 Heavenly Father, I praise You for Your goodness.
 You are a God who is not only good, but who can bring good in the middle of trials.
 As You promise in Psalm 91, You are our protector.
-As we faced the unknowns, You sent Your angels to protect and guard us.
-We found refuge under Your sheltering wing, just as a mother hen protects her chicks.
+As we face the unknowns, You send Your angels to protect and guard us.
+We find refuge under Your sheltering wings, just as a mother hen protects her chicks.

 God, You are in control.
 When the world faces storms, You remain an anchor.
 Where there is confusion, You are truth.
 When we feel loss, You remind us of our gain through Your Son Jesus Christ.
 Lord, the trials we face develop perseverance and faith.
 When our hearts yearn for more time, more closeness, You give us a beautiful gift of holding our loved ones a little longer.
 Oh, how we love You and thank You!
 In Jesus’ name we pray, Amen!